 #7.
 Have a follow-up plan in place well before event day.

 Similar to in-person events, you need to develop a plan to keep the conversation moving forward and continue to engage with students following the event or risk alienating attendees.
-(Yes, students are just as frustrated as professionals are when it comes to never hearing back from a company after meeting with a recruiter.)
-Tools like a Talent CRM can help your team keep up with post-event communications, especially when it comes to automated nurture campaigns that keep you top of mind among students.
+Tools like a Talent CRM that includes native text messaging can help your team keep up with post-event communications, including automated nurture campaigns that keep you top of mind among students.
 Ideally, you should also host your own virtual recruiting events to maintain engagement, inviting students to participate in seminar-styled information sessions where they can get to know your organization better and even network with other student participants.

-Adjusting to the new rules of campus recruiting will require planning and execution that differs from the onsite campus recruiting experience that you are used to.
-However, it’s an investment that will pay off by attracting the next-gen talent you need to bring into the organization for future success.
+Adjusting to the new and ever-changing rules of campus recruiting will require planning and execution.
+However, it’s an investment in agility that will pay off by attracting the next-gen talent you need to bring into the organization for future success.

 Get more GR8 advice on strategic approaches for Gen Z hiring success by downloading our new E-Book: Campus Recruiting’s New Playbook.